 Parent/Child: 6 months to 3 years old

 Aquababy for infants 6 -18 month: Aquatot for toddlers 18 month - 3 yrs

 Aquababy and Aquatot classes are Parent/Child classes and are 30 minutes in length.

 Parent and child will be coached by using a variety of games and techniques individualized to maximize success in water comfort and skills.
-Sessions can and should be repeated. **A drop-in option is offered during Saturday mornings at 11am, and Sunday afternoons at 3:35pm at Centennial Pool for $4.25 res / $5.50 non-res.
+Sessions can and should be repeated. **A drop-in option is offered during Saturday mornings at 11am at Centennial Pool ONLY for $4.25 res / $5.50 non-res.